dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ::: moniker range=">= aspnetcore-5.0"

 Optional route parameters are supported.
 In the following example, the `text` optional parameter assigns the value of the route segment to the component's `Text` property.
-If the segment isn't present, the value of `Text` is set to `fantastic`.
+If the segment isn't present, the value of `Text` is set to `fantastic` in the [`OnInitialized` lifecycle method](xref:blazor/components/lifecycle#component-initialization-oninitializedasync).

 `Pages/RouteParameter.razor`: